Fees

 Psychotherapy Payment Arrangements

-Fee setting, appointment time and interval between appointments, and cancellation policies are determined by each psychotherapist.
+Fee setting, cancellation policies, appointment time and the interval between appointments are determined by each psychotherapist.
+These important structural aspects of your psychotherapy relationship are discussed and agreed upon during your initial contact.
 Some therapists offer a sliding scale or will adjust their fees on a case-by-case- basis, while other therapists have established fees for their services.
-The number of sessions and interval between sessions is discussed with and determined by you and your psychotherapist.

-Insurance and Managed Mental Health Care
+Insurance and “Medi-Medi” Mental Health Care

 - Do I have mental health benefits under my insurance plan?

-- Must I choose a therapist from the health plan provider list or can I choose a therapist out of network?
+- Must I choose a therapist from my health plan provider list or will my plan cover my sessions with the “out of network” therapist of my choice?

 - Does my plan have restrictions regarding my presenting problem or diagnosis?